10 Ways to Beat the Winter Blues: Quarantine Edition

-In this post: A list of 10 ways to beat the winter blues that are simple & really work.
+A list of 10 ways to beat the winter blues that are simple & that really work.
 Easy ideas to make the winter months more enjoyable…no matter where you live!

-The winter months can be brutal…and this year, in 2021, not only are we coping with the weather, we are also coping with a pandemic.
-No matter who you are or where you live, there are going to be days when you wish winter, and this pandemic, were behind you.
+The winter months can be brutal…and this year, in 2025, we are coping with gray days, cold weather, and persistent storms that make venturing outside a challenge.
+No matter who you are or where you live, there are going to be days when you wish winter was behind you.
 The “winter blues” descend on me every year, and this year is no different.
 If you are the same, I’ve shared some ways below to make life easier.
-I’m also sharing a few new tips that pertain particularly to the isolation we feel as the result of being quarantined, so look for the sections that say “Update 2021.”

 Begin With Breakfast

 Begin your day with a good breakfast.
 I know you have heard this a million times, but it’s so important.
+A nutritious breakfast not only fuels your body, but also sets the tone for a productive and energetic day.
 I am a firm believer that when the day begins on a positive note, it continues that way.
-Click this link for some healthy breakfast suggestions.
+Two of my favorite ways to start the day are with this banana oatmeal smoothie, which is packed with fiber and natural sweetness, or these easy bran muffins, which are perfect for a grab-and-go option.
+Pair either with a cup of coffee or herbal tea, and you’ll be ready to take on whatever comes your way.

 Stay Hydrated